OPS-E2E-PPE/VBA-Docs/api/Office.FileDialogFilters.md

 Use the **Add** method to add **FileDialogFilter** objects to the **FileDialogFilters** collection.

 The following example uses the **Clear** method to clear the collection and then adds filters to the collection.
-The **Clear** method completely empties the collection; however, if you do not add any filters to the collection after you clear it, the "All files (*.*)" filter is added automatically.
+The **Clear** method completely empties the collection; however, if you don't add any filters to the collection after you clear it, the "All files (*.*)" filter is added automatically.

 ```vb
 Sub Main()